ibm-cloud-docs/BlockStorage/replication.md

 Duplicate volumes can be accessed by a host for read/write as soon as the storage is provisioned.
 However, snapshots and replication aren't allowed until the data copy from the original to the duplicate is complete.

-For more information, see [Creating a duplicate Block Volume](/docs/infrastructure/BlockStorage?topic=BlockStorage-duplicatevolume).
+For more information, see [Creating a duplicate {{site.data.keyword.blockstorageshort}}](/docs/infrastructure/BlockStorage?topic=BlockStorage-duplicatevolume).

 ## Using replicas to failover when disaster strikes